kavvykav/SYSC3303-project/docs/README.md

 correct state that is required in the scheduler subsystem and to ensure scheduler.Scheduler data correction.
 States tested include: ResponseReceived, Idle and RequestReceived.
 Data tests include: GetClient, ChooseElevator, and CanServiceRequest.
 - test.FloorDataTest.java: The tests included in this file are used to ensure that the data in a common.FloorData object is correct.
 Floor Number, Timestamp, Car Button, and Direction fields are included in the tests.
-- test.ElevatorStatusTest.java: The tests included in this file are used to ensure that the elevator status data is correct.
+- test.ElevatorStatusTest.java: The tests included in this file are used to ensure that the common.ElevatorStatus data is correct.
 Tests include GetId, GetFloor, SetFloor, GetDirection, and SetDirection.
-- test.ElevatorClientTest.java: The tests included in this file are used to ensure that the elevator client data is correct.
+- test.ElevatorClientTest.java: The tests included in this file are used to ensure that the scheduler.ElevatorClient data is correct.
 Tests include GetAddress, GetPort, and GetStatus.

 ## Usage